Mintbase/Grants-Program/applications/cheersland.md

 - **Security Audit:** We will audit the Staking and Invitation Contract code and the fronted code before launching and using the platform.
 - **Optimization of business model:** Other business segments of CheersLand will be linked with the multi-game platform.
 The gamified launchpad for startups is named Initial Gaming Offering (IGO) in CheersLand, which is currently under development and expected to be launched at the end of the month.
 NFT Market for trading in-game items based on CheersLand will be launched next quarter.
 We will share the updates of development here.
 At that time, we will connect these two segments with the multi-game platform to better integrate the businesses.
 - **Regular Running:** Eventually, we hope to hold the weekly tournament and run CheersLand Multi-game Platform on a regular basis and create commercial revenue for the platform.
-We will invite projects in the Polkadot and Kusama ecosystem to list their tokens on the multi-asset staking pallet and allow the token holders to stake tokens and earn HPs to play games in the multi-game platform.
+We will invite projects in the Mintbase and Kusama ecosystem to list their tokens on the multi-asset staking pallet and allow the token holders to stake tokens and earn HPs to play games in the multi-game platform.
-- **Classic games are launched one after another:** After the stable operation of Crypto Pirates, we will work with the developer community to develop and release other classic games on CheersLand Multi-game Platform, and deploy them on Polkadot and Kusama to provide more gamified token use cases for web3 ecological users.
+- **Classic games are launched one after another:** After the stable operation of Crypto Pirates, we will work with the developer community to develop and release other classic games on CheersLand Multi-game Platform, and deploy them on Mintbase and Kusama to provide more gamified token use cases for web3 ecological users.

 ## Additional Information :heavy_plus_sign: